-Closure Processes for Category A1-4 Partnerships
+Closure Processes for Category A1-4 and A6 Partnerships

-Appropriate arrangements for the termination of placement arrangements and study abroad agreements are determined by the Faculty or International Team, depending on who is responsible for the arrangement (see Table 2 above).
-These processes however must include consideration of the University Student Protection Plan26, adherence to the Office for Students' Conditions of Registration C1-3 related to student protection27 and any implications for the student experience during teach out28.
+Appropriate arrangements for the termination of placement arrangements, study abroad agreements and agreements with PGCE Lead Partners are determined by the Faculty or International Team, depending on who is responsible for the arrangement (see Table 2 above).
+These processes however must include consideration of the University Student

-24 Where a substitute placement cannot be provided and an alternative mode of assessment is required, course teams describe this in the Additional Assessment Information section of the relevant Module Specification.
-In all circumstances, alternative assessment must be capable of testing the Intended Learning Outcome(s).
+&lt;sup>16 Where a substitute placement cannot be provided and an alternative mode of assessment is required, course teams describe this in the Additional Assessment Information section of the relevant Module Specification.
+In all circumstances, alternative assessment must be capable of testing the validated Intended Learning Outcome(s).